setmy-info/setmy-info.github.io/src/site/markdown/it/process/analyze/process-branching-requirements.md

    development for refactor, adding tests, etc. And one change needed between different tasks.
 Branching-merging order hell.
 2. Fast merge - max 2 hours (because of point 1).
+3. Constant refactoring have to be made, unless Business point 1.
+That means, current point is relevant until hou have possibility to stop enhancements adding **at least** for 1 month (what ever it takse to refactor - 6 months?).

 ## QA